kxtbit/OWWorkshopDynamicPathfinding/README.md

 # OWWorkshopDynamicPathfinding
 Dynamic pathfinding system implemented on the Overwatch Workshop.
-This is the library version written in OSTW, so just include it then use the pathfind() function to do your stuff I guess.
+This is the library version written in OSTW, so just import it then use the pathfind() function to do your stuff I guess.

 See https://workshop.codes/DF2JF.